Combat Commanders' School: Training

 The CCS conducts Combat Commanders' Courses (CCCs) for combat pilots and combat controllers.
 Previously, Fighter Weapon Instructors' Courses (FWICs) were also conducted for junior leaders.
 Subsequently, however, FWICs were discontinued to accommodate the more urgent need for imparting training to commanding officers, who would, in turn, impart training to junior officers.

-As of December 2021, the CCS has conducted 55 CCCs.
+As of February 2023, the CCS has conducted 57 CCCs.

 Pilots are normally selected to undergo rigorous training at the CCS after around 9 to 12 years of service with the PAF.
-Once selected by Air Headquarters, they undergo three courses: a 4–5 month Combat Commanders' Course (CCC), a 3 month Weapons Course (WC), and a 4–5 week Fighter Integration Course (FIC).
+Once selected by Air Headquarters, they undergo three courses: a 4–5 month Combat Commanders' Course (CCC), a 3-month Weapons Course (WC), and a 4–5 week Fighter Integration Course (FIC).
 The courses are reputed to be very tough and not all CCS students pass.
-Successful graduates can go on to attain the rank of Wing Commander and command a squadron.
+Successful graduates can go on to attain the rank of Wing Commander and command a fighter squadron.

 Dissimilar air combat training (DACT) at the CCS is renowned "throughout the world" for giving complete freedom and responsibility to participating pilots for forming and executing their mission plans.
 Combat missions are regularly flown at tree-top height and pilots are also responsible for their own post-flight learning.
 Foreign Chiefs of Air Staff visiting the base have been "most impressed" and "showed surprise at the freedom allotted to the student DACT pilots."

 CCS staff pay annual visits to all PAF fighter squadrons to evaluate and enhance combat capabilities and ensure standards.
-In June 1990, the Squadron Combat Upgradation Programme (SCUP) was initiated and four-month-long cycles were conducted by October 1990, each involving two fighter squadrons, F-16 pilots and ground controllers.
+In June 1990, the Squadron Combat Upgradation Programme (SCUP) was initiated and four-month-long cycles were conducted by October 1990, each involving two fighter squadrons, F-16 pilots, and ground controllers.
 In 1992, SCUP was replaced with the regular Exercise Saffron Bandit, which is a more demanding and complicated near-realistic environment for participating fighter pilots and air defence controllers.
-Exercise Saffron Bandit is still supervised and its syllabus constantly improved by the CCS.
+Exercise Saffron Bandit is supervised and its syllabus constantly improved by the CCS.

 Squadrons

-The CCS has four active fighter squadrons under its command:
+The CCS has three active fighter squadrons under its command: